edanursunay/holistic_data_science_project_2.3/README.md

-# Holistic Data Science Pşroject -part 2- version2.3
+# Holistic Data Science Project -part 2- version2.3
 ## Objective
 A research project to measure the impact of Clean Water and Sanitation on standard of living
 ## About Dataset